chris-ibrahim/qt-pepper-emotion-classification/README.md

 ### Prerequisites

-What things you need to install the software and how to install them
+The libaries you need to install before running the package and how to install them

 ```
 Give examples